Nathan-Roll1/ProsodPy/README.md

 ## ProsodPy - Audio Preprocessing, Modelling, and Inference (in Python)
 ### Companion to:
-Nathan Roll, Calbert Graham (2022) A Deep Learning Approach to Automatic Prosodic Segmentation in Untranscribed Discourse, unpublished
+A Deep Learning Approach to Automatic Prosodic Segmentation in Untranscribed Discourse, Nathan Roll and Dr. Calbert Graham (2022), unpublished

 ### Getting Started
 Start by downloading the github module: